Launceston Guildhall and Town Hall: History

+In 1921 a clock with two quarter-jacks was installed in the tower by Potts & Sons.
+The clock already had a long history, prior to its installation in the tower, having originally been made by John Thwaites of Clerkenwell in 1803 and installed at Hexworthy House.
+The quarter-jacks are much older, they are believed to date from 1642.
+At some stage both they and the clock were transferred to the old guildhall on the corner of Broad Street and the High Street, and when that was demolished they were installed in a turret atop the Butter Market building (which was built in its place).
+The Butter Market was itself demolished in 1920, making way for the town war memorial; whereupon the decision was taken to install the clock in the tower of the present-day Guildhall and Town Hall.
+Potts added a new quarter-chime train to the mechanism and a more modern escapement before installing it in the tower, since when it has continued to drive the clock.
+The two quarter-jacks are located in a niche halfway up the tower, where they continue to chime the quarter-hours.

 The complex served as the headquarters of Launceston Borough Council but ceased to be the local seat of government when the enlarged North Cornwall District Council was formed in 1974.
 It subsequently became the meeting place of Launceston Town Council.
 The guildhall and town hall were both extensively refurbished in 2010.
 Works of art in the complex include a portrait by Anthony van Dyck of King Charles I with M. de St Antoine, a portrait by Thomas Lawrence of the Recorder of Launceston, Hugh Percy, 2nd Duke of Northumberland, and a portrait by Tennyson Cole of the journalist, Sir Alfred Robbins.